bmpc/bmpc.github.io/about.markdown

 permalink: /about/
 ---

 Hello and welcome to my blog.
 My name is Bruno Conde.
-I'm a Software Engineer and Product Manager at [Xpand IT](https://www.xpand-it.com/).
-I started [Xray](https://www.getxray.app/), a Test Management tool for Jira, in both cloud and on-premise variants.
-I was the Xray lead developer for many years.
-Nowadays, I manage the product.
+I'm a Software Engineer, co-founder and manager at [Atlera](https://www.atlera.io/) and Product Manager of [Xray](https://www.getxray.app/), a Test Management tool for Jira.
+I was also the Xray lead developer for many years.

 Before that, I worked at [Morphis Tech](https://morphis-tech.com/) creating language parsers, static analysers, migraton tools and IDEs.